pirun/delta_dfu/README.rst

    :goals: build flash
    :compact:

-After flashing, the LED starts to blink and messages with the current LED state are printed on the console.
+After flashing, the LED starts to blink.
 If a runtime error occurs, the sample exits without printing to the console.

 Build errors
 ************